How do guarantor loans work?

 Many guarantees are set up because the borrower has no deposit so removing the guarantee most often depends on how much the property appreciates in value and how much extra repayments the borrower can afford to make.

 You can still remove the guarantee if you owe more than 80% of the property value, but you may have to pay LMI to achieve this.

 To give you and your parents added protection in the event of default, you may want to consider getting life, total and permanent disability, and/or income protection insurance.

-It’s not a requirement to qualify for a guarantor loan, but it can allow you to pay out your home loan if you are hit with an unfortunate event that stops you from working.
+It’s not a requirement for qualifying for a guarantor loan, but it can allow you to pay out your home loan if you are hit with an unfortunate event that stops you from working.

 You should seek advice from a financial adviser to ensure that you choose an insurance product that suits your needs and financial situation.

 From 1 July 2019, the Australian Banking Association will enforce a new Code of Banking Practice (COBP).

 - Guarantors must be given a minimum of three days to review their guarantee documents and to consider their obligations as a guarantor before signing and returning their guarantee documents.